 The weather is getting kinder, and the evenings lighter as a bitter winter comes to a close.
-As the seasons changes, our bodies require a different diet and lifestyle to stay balanced.
-Mind body awareness techniques, such as yoga, help us to naturally want to make such changes.
+As the seasons change, our bodies require a different diet and lifestyle to stay balanced.
+Mind-body awareness techniques, such as yoga, help us to naturally want to make such changes.
 Spring is a time of increased warmth and wetness.
 Winter is predominantly a cold, damp season which causes Kapha dosha to accumulate (earth and water elements).
 Now is the ideal time to reduce this build up of Kapha (such as excess weight gain) to prevent feelings of sluggishness, as well as other Kapha related problems such as a sluggish feeling, spring colds and hay fever.
+Ayurveda for Spring!

 To stay well this spring:

-- Use a neti pot to give the nose a daily rinse with warm, salt water over a sink.
-This not only helps ward off colds and hay fever, but will also improve your pranayama.
-Read David Frawley’s ‘Neti: Healing Secrets of Yoga and Ayurveda’ which includes information on adding herbs to your neti to aid detoxification.
+Give the nose a daily rinse with warm, salt water over a sink.
+This not only helps ward off colds and hayfever but will also improve your pranayama.
+Read David Frawley’s ‘Neti: Healing Secrets of Yoga and Ayurveda’ which includes information on adding herbs to your Neti pot to aid detoxification.

-- Herbal help: Chywanprash is a delicious Ayurvedic herbal jam to boost immunity and strengthening the lungs, Pukka herbs is our favourite (you can try it on toast for breakfast).
+Chywanprash is a delicious Ayurvedic herbal jam (we like ones from Pukka Herbs) to boost immunity and strengthening the lungs (you can try it on toast for breakfast).
 For persistent colds, try Trikatu (ginger, black pepper and long pepper) which dries up mucous and clears channels.
-It should not be taken in pregnancy or with aggravated Pitta (eg: heartburn or hyperacidity).
+It should not be taken in pregnancy or with aggravated Pitta (e.g. heartburn or hyperacidity).
 Use copious turmeric and black pepper in your cooking.
 Turmeric has antiviral and antibacterial properties and can be used in medicinal doses for all respiratory tract infections.
 Pepper enhances its effect.

 Some specific postures recommended for Spring:

-- Faster sun salutations or other vinyasa flow sequence are ideal as they build up heat, working all the major muscles.
+2. Faster sun salutations or other vinyasa flow sequence are ideal as they build up body heat, working all the major muscles.
 Opening the chest area is especially good for shifting sluggish Kapha.
-Best time is Kapha kala, between 6-10am.
+Best time is Kapha Kala, between 6-10am.

-- Warrior poses which open the chest, and Ardha Chandrasana (Half Moon)
+4. Warrior poses which open the chest, and Ardha Chandrasana (Half Moon).

-- Down dog, Up dog (and all poses which again open the chest reduce congestion and aid breathing)
+5. Down dog, Up dog (and all poses which again open the chest reduce congestion and aid breathing).

-- Inverted balancing poses like handstand, peacock, headstand and Shoulderstand, bridge and plough (excellent for opening lungs) and their variations
+6. Inverted balancing poses like handstand, peacock, headstand and Shoulderstand, bridge and plough (excellent for opening lungs) and their variations.

 The following books are recommended for more detail on tailoring yoga according to Ayurvedic wisdom: